I began asking myself, “How do we know what’s best for kids?” How do I even know as a parent what’s best for my own kids? And then it struck me:

 First the yelling caught my attention.
 Two screams as a matter of fact.
 I peered out the window to see my daughter’s furrowed brow while she splashed my son in hot tub.
 He splashed her back and turned to get out.

-I saw back down on the couch to continue reading my captivating David Baldacci book.
+I sat back down on the couch to continue reading my captivating fiction book.

 Sometimes people disagree.